JelenaRaonic/python-api-challenge/README.md

 In this part python script is created to visualize the weather over 500 cities with varying distance from equador.
 Here I used citipy Python library and OpenWeatherMap API.

    1. By using OpenWeatherMap API I retrieve weather data from cities list generated in starter code.
-The goal is to create plots to showcase the relationship between
-      weather variables (temperature, humidity, cloudiness, wind speed) and latitude.
+The goal is to create plots to showcase the relationship between weather variables (temperature, humidity, cloudiness, wind speed) and latitude.
 Outputs of those findings can be found in output_data.

    2. Goal is to computee the linear regression for each relationship listed in first requirement for Northern Hemisphere and Southern Hemisphere.
-Also detailed analysis                      was done after each pair of plots, explaining what linear regression is modeling. it can be found in Jupyter Notebook and all outputs are saved in output_data.
+Also detailed analysis                      was done after each pair of plots, explaining what linear regression is modeling.
+Analysus can be found in Jupyter Notebook and all outputs are saved in output_data.

 ## Part2: VacationPy